|

-The short answer is that all you have to print the stack trace of an exception using Java and Log4J (or the Apache Commons Logging project) is this:
+The short answer is that all you have to do to print the stack trace of an exception using Java and Log4J (or the Apache Commons Logging project) is this:

 log.error("Your description here", exception);

-where exception is your exception object.
-The error method that takes a description followed by a Throwable will print the stack trace of the Throwable.
+where exception is your Java Exception object.
+The Log4j error method that takes a description followed by a Throwable will print the stack trace of the Java Throwable object.

 For more information on how this works with Log4J I recommend looking at the API documentation for the Logger class.